 Chimwemwe has the most joyful spirit, which makes sense because her name literally means joy!
 She has an extraordinary laugh and smiles every time you look her way.
 Chimwemwe came to CURE Malawi last week and was not yet admitted, but the doctors sent her to the physio team for an assessment and requested she’d be admitted immediately.
 They were super excited about her case!
 Chimwemwe has bilateral neglected clubfoot.
 She had her first operation on Friday of last week and will be having another very soon!
 Please pray for Chimwemwe’s upcoming surgery and a quick healing so that she can reunite with her daughter very soon!

 Send a Message to Chimwemwe

-We'll deliver your message to Chimwemwe at her hospital bed.
+We'll deliver your message to Chimwemwe as soon as we see her.